This post about what’s gluten-free at Chick-fil-a contains affiliate links.

 I’ve always thought I could safely eat gluten-free at Chick-fil-a, but I wanted to proof.
 Of course I could have just taken Chick-fil-a’s word on it, but I wanted to know for sure (or at least as sure as I can be).

 That’s why when the folks at Nima Sensor sent me a Nima sensor to test drive, I moseyed on over to Chick-fil-a, ordered some grilled nuggets and waffle fries, and sat down to do my first Nima Sensor test on Facebook Live at a restaurant.

 Before I went to Chick-fil-a, I wanted to double check what I’ve always known – that the the grilled nuggets are gluten-free and the waffle fries are cooked in a dedicated fryer (not cross contaminated in a deep fryer shared with gluteny things).
-I’ve alway felt comfortable to eat gluten-free at Chick-fil-a, but I decided to double check the allergen menu before I did my experiment.
+I’ve alway felt comfortable to eat gluten-free at Chick-fil-a, but I decided to double check the allergen menu before I did my little experiment.

 Other items without gluten in them include the hashbrowns (just check about the fryer, not sure about that one), the Grilled Market Salad, the Spicy Southwest Salad, the fruit cup, and a side salad.
 Some of the milkshakes are noted to be gluten-free, but I believe they may be highly cross contaminated in the milkshake machines used also mix gluteny bits of candy.

 When I arrived at Chick-fil-a, I did my usual protocol.

-Next I told him I was gluten-free and requested “allergy prep.”
-He said there is a button he can push on the register that will alert the staff that I have an “allergy,” and will allow him to type in the allergy, which he did.
+Next I told the server I was gluten-free and requested “allergy prep.”
+He said there is a button he can push on the register that alerts the staff that I have an “allergy.”
 He said they will change their gloves before handling my food.
 Nice touch, Chick-fil-a!